top of page

 You could consider these alternatives to hosting in Azure Web Apps :

-• Azure Functions provides an effective serverless approach if the workload architecture is centered around fine-grained distributed components, requiring minimal dependencies, where individual components are only required to run on demand (not continuously) and orchestration of components is not required.
+• Azure Functions provides an effective serverless approach if the workload architecture is centred around fine-grained distributed components, requiring minimal dependencies, where individual components are only required to run on demand (not continuously), and orchestration of components is not required.

 Management and Security Considerations